monticelli-ricardo/BINFO_FCE-15_Document_Repository_wJPA/README.md

 ## Application functions:
 - List all documents available
-- Search documents by the publication year
+- Search documents by the publication year, with user input validation
 - List details from a selected document

 ## Architecture